We understand anorexia, why it is so hard to change, and how it affects your life.

-- Self starvation, with a fear of eating food particularly food believed fattening.
+- Self-starvation, with fear of eating, particularly food believed to be fattening.

 - Intense feelings of fatness no matter how thin, especially after eating.

-- Denial in some, that there is a problem, often getting angry with loved ones who express concerns.
-Being afraid to get treatment.
+- Getting angry with loved ones who express concerns.

 - Withdrawal from normal life and spending a lot of time worrying and thinking about food.